 Yes, our service is legal.
-We provide copyrighted research for clients and companies who are looking for more information or assistance.
-If they then pass it off as their own they will be committing an act of plagiarism, and we continue to take action to protect our copyright.
+We facilitate the provision of copyrighted research for customers and companies who are looking for more information or assistance.
+If they then pass it off as their own they will be committing an act of plagiarism.

-Our primary aim with regards to the work we do for students is to facilitate a high-yield income to academics such as yourself which also provides learning and education through the use of modern technology to student customers.
+Our primary aim with regards to the service we provide is to facilitate a high-yield income to academics such as yourself which also provides learning and education through the use of modern technology to student customers.
 Secondarily, our aims are to break down the negative stereotypes attached to academic research and writing companies.
-In respect of the work we do for our customers, our aims are to provide a research service that is efficient, high quality and affordable.
-If you have concerns about how ethical our service is, please click here.
+In respect of the work we do for with you and your customers, our aims are to provide a research service that is efficient, high quality and affordable.
+If you have concerns about how ethical this service is, please click here.

 Yes, if you want to encourage friends to apply to be a writer with us then please do so – it’s a great way to expand our researcher pool, and we offer a referral bonus for recommending a friend.

 Applications are usually processed within 24-48 hours, Monday to Friday; however this can be longer during busier periods.
 We need to receive proof of ID, proof of address and evidence of your qualifications before your application can be considered fully.
-Once your application is accepted, we’ll issue you with an information pack containing a guide for new writers, and a choice of starter briefs to choose from.
+Once your application is accepted, we’ll issue you with an information pack containing a guide for new writers, and a choice of test briefs to choose from.
 You can then select a test brief to complete, and you’ll have 5 days to complete the piece of work.
 If we are satisfied with this test order, then we will be happy to work as your agent and source live orders from paying customers for you.

 In order to apply to become one of our freelance writers you must first complete an application via the website.
 Upon submission, your application will be accepted and if it meets our criteria, you will be accepted onto the system.
-Upon acceptance, you will first be allocated a paid test brief to assess your written abilities, and then you will be free to take on work from real clients.
+Upon acceptance, you will first be allocated a paid test brief to assess your written abilities, and then you will be approved for us to source work from real customers on your behalf.
 Please click here to start the application process.

 Bidding & Orders